ekoly/DS-Unit-1-Build/README.md

+To see the same write-up but with interactive visuals, see the blog post [here](https://datascience.stromsy.com/2019-11-17-Finish-Types-in-the-UFC/).

 This is my Unit 1 project for Lambda School.
 The goal of this project was to identify interesting trends in MMA by exploring publicly available UFC data.

 ## Research Question